oracle-cne/ocne/doc/cluster-management/olvm.md

 * The CA certificate used for the oVirt rest API must be downloaded to a local file, even if it is not self-signed.
 See [oVirt CA](https://www.ovirt.org/documentation/doc-REST_API_Guide/#obtaining-the-ca-certificate)

 ## Restrictions
+* This is a developer release feature so you must be using the developer RPM for the Oracle Cloud Native Environment CLI.
 * The OLVM Cluster API Provider does not support DHCP, you must allocate a range of external IPs.

 #  Oracle Cloud Native Environment CLI cluster configuration for OLVM